westerndigitalcorporation/zonedstorage.io/docs/getting-started/smr-disk.md

 </center>

-Kernel-ring-buffer messages also contain useful information about the disk:
+Kernel messages also contain useful information about the disk:

 ```plaintext
 # dmesg